 The Operating Grant Program provides stable, predictable funding to arts organizations in Calgary.

-This program is intended to provide one-time unrestricted funding to non-profit arts organizations who do not currently receive an operating...
+This program is intended to provide one-time project funding to registered non-profit arts organizations and current operating grant clients in...

 This program is intended to provide one-time project funding to individual artists and artistic collectives in Calgary who pursue a...